buche/leaflet-languageselector/README.md

 *leaflet-languageselector.css* is used to style the components of the control.
 Adapt it as you like.

 ## Language images
-Only some images are provided here.
+Only some images are provided here - look at [Image info](/images/image_info.md).
 If you need more, there are a lot of free ones out there in the universe.
 For example https://openclipart.org/, http://commons.wikimedia.org/ or http://famfamfam.com/lab/icons/flags/ ("These flag icons are available for free use for any purpose with no requirement for attribution").

 ## Best practice for presenting languages
 Consider these clues about [Best practice for presenting languages](http://www.flagsarenotlanguages.com/blog/best-practice-for-presenting-languages/).